We're back 🤩

 Viktor Gyokeres

 And that brings us nicely onto their player to watch.
-Viktor Gyokeres, who has arguably been the deadliest striker in the world for the last two seasons, looks set to finally land his first big move, after a dominant spell with Sporting Lisbon in Portugal that brought two league titles and a domestic cup.
+Viktor Gyokeres, who has arguably been the deadliest striker in the world for the last two seasons, has finally landed his first big move, after a dominant spell with Sporting Lisbon in Portugal that brought two league titles and a domestic cup.

 Fabrizio Romano: "Calma, Arsenal made important progress.
 Arsenal are in very advanced talks for Viktor Gyokeres and that doesn’t change."